Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 · Making a decision - psychodiagnostic diagnosis and prognosis.

-Psychodiagnostics as a science is defined as a field of psychology that develops methods for identifying and measuring the individual psychological characteristics of a person.
+Psychodiagnostics as a science is defined as a field of psychology that develops methods for identifying and measuring individual psychological characteristics of a person.

 Rice.
 1. Classification of psychodiagnostic methods